 Especially if your children grow up in a multilingual environment, it’s vital to “feed“ them with books.
 In early years, reading aloud helps to develop vocabulary and “builds a strong emotional bond between parents and children“ and the language you’re reading to them.
 Even if they are big enough to read by themselves, if they’re not exposed regularly to the language, reading them aloud can be an important help for them to grasp the variances in phonics.

 Reading is still the best way to build up a linguistic competence, not only it builds up vocabulary but it also helps to give our children an immediate and natural access to the grammar.
-Obviously it’s important that you, as parents, read a lot too or that their peers love reading.
-Children need a good example.
-Sometimes we are the role models, sometimes their peers are.
+Obviously it’s important that parents, as role models, read a lot too or that the kids’ peers love reading.

 - Building Strong Readers (piplustutors.wordpress.com)